Dana Corporation

 - Axles

 Several manufacturers used these components.
-They made it into vehicles produced all across the U.S.
+They were incorporated in vehicles sold all across the U.S.

 The use of asbestos in Dana’s parts led to the exposure of thousands of people.
 Anyone who worked with or around asbestos faced potential exposure and resulting illness.
 Asbestos fibers can easily become detached.
 Once detached, these fibers are tiny enough to float through the air like dust.